louisejuliedelhaye/SANDI/README.md

 </div>

 ### 2.2.
 Scale measurement
-When the images in jpg are imported in the software, the user is invited to draw a line representing one centimeter on the scale shown on the picture, enabling the software to calculate the scale of the image.
+When the images in jpg are imported in the software, the user is invited to draw a line representing one centimeter on the ruler displayed on the picture, enabling the software to calculate the scale of the image.
 The accuracy of this measurement is essential for the reliability of the results that are calculated based on the measured pixel size, so we recommend drawing the line several times in order to see the variability and compare the different pixel sizes obtained.
 A value can be considered correct when it is measured several times.
+For better accuracy, we recommend that the ruler is aligned parallel to the edge of the image.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/d306ce67-8df9-47b3-bc10-bf0bc241e78b" width="600">